Brian Schlining is a trend setting Javavore who loves pushing code. Brian is a nine-to-fiver who works best in the morning (around 9 am).

-Brian's developer personality is very similar to Ryan Welton's but Ryan is less of a Java aficionado.
-There is also an uncanny similarity between Brian's activity stream and those of André Kelpe, Dave Shah, Ross Huggett, and Antoine Chauvin.
+Brian's developer personality is very similar to Eduardo Pareja Tobes's but Eduardo is less of a Java aficionado.
+There is also an uncanny similarity between Brian's activity stream and those of Ryan Welton, hrj, Andrey Stepachev, and Dave Shah.

 The two following graphs show Brian Schlining's average weekly and daily schedules.
 These charts give significant insight into Brian's character as a developer.
 The colors in the charts indicate the fraction of events that are pushes, watching, issue comments, new repos or branches, and new issues.

 Note: an attempt has been made to show these plots in in the correct timezone (based on Brian's location listed on their GitHub profile) but this procedure is imperfect at best.